 Including a point of interest in landscape photos is especially important.
 Without it the vast landscape will appear bland and uninteresting, and it’s unlikely to hold the viewer’s attention for long.

 Typical objects to use as a focal points in landscape photography are trees, buildings and other static objects present within the landscape.
 But people also make interesting focal points, and the great thing about a person is that you move them and position them however you want.

 Using a person as your focal point will bring a new dimension to your landscapes.
 And it will definitely give a scene with lots of negative space a boost.

 So first of all you need a person to photograph.
 One way is to go out and shoot with a like-minded person or a family member.
 On a lucky day you might even catch a complete stranger standing in just the right place.

 Alternatively, just use yourself.
-For this you’ll need a tripod for your iPhone, such as the Joby GorillaPod.
+For this, you’ll need an iPhone tripod, such as the Joby GorillaPod.
 You’ll also need a camera app that allows you to set a timer delay – you can do this in the native iPhone camera app or a third-party app such as Camera+.